 Reducing the CO2 footprint of the production by keeping the transport to a minimum, and ensuring a high level of ethical sustainability is important to Vain Dane Athletic.

-We will on our website inform the customers, who made their sportswear by listing under each item, where the fabric was made and who sowed the clothes.
+We will on our website inform the customers, who made their sportswear by listing under each item, where the fabric was made and who sewed the clothes.
 This is a way to be transparent, and we will also be the first to mention, where we need to improve - cause we do.
 Sustainability can be many things and not everyone agree what is the best way forward and what is considered the most "sustainable way".

-In Riga, Latvia, we used a production company that employ Latvian women, who work 5 days a week, 8 hours a day with health benefits and holidays for our first bulk order.
+In Riga, Latvia, we previously used a production company that employ Latvian women, who work 5 days a week, 8 hours a day with health benefits and holidays for our first bulk order.